isabellaPhung/UCSC-CSE123-S25/doc/common/design_for_manufacture_and_assembly.md

-- Focus on making the device easy to repair for users
-	- Avoid using glue, tape, or clips to assemble parts
-	- Standardize parts such as screws (M1, M2, M3)
-	- Modularize components
-- Prioritize durability and recyclability when choosing materials
-	- Use injection mold and metal to create the frame for the device
+When designing and assembling the device, the focus should be on making it easy for users to repair.
+This means avoiding the use of glue, tape, or clips in the assembly process, as these can make disassembly difficult.
+The device should use standardized parts such as common screws, the device being modularized to facilitate easy replacement and upgrades.
+To further support user repairs, consumer-available parts should be utilized whenever possible, or replacement parts should be sold directly.

+Additionally, durability and recyclability should be key considerations when selecting materials.
+The device’s chassis should be made using injection molding and metal to ensure long-lasting construction while also supporting sustainable disposal and recycling efforts.